Best CPUs for RTX 5080 in 2025 – our top picks tested

 So, it seems like PBO does a better job of enhancing its multi-threaded performance, but the downside is that it gets hot to the point where our 240mm AIO cooler can't keep up with the generated heat.

-The reason for choosing this CPU for the RTX 5080 was because it offers a well-rounded performance in gaming and other workloads.
+The reason for choosing this CPU for the RTX 5080 was that it offers a well-rounded performance in gaming and other workloads.
 Its multi-threaded score shows that it can handle resource-intensive tasks easily, and its single-core performance can deliver high framerates in gaming.
-Compared to the 285K, it scored slightly low in the multi-core score but nothing that is vastly difference, but the 9950X dominated the 285K in gaming, hence the well-roundedness, whereas the 285K is better suited for productivity.
+Compared to the 285K, it scored slightly low in the multi-core score, but nothing that is vastly different.
+The 9950X dominated the 285K in gaming, hence the well-roundedness, whereas the 285K is better suited for productivity.

 This performance is due to the Zen 5 architecture, 16 cores, and 32 threads.
 These cores have a base and boost clock speed of 4.3 GHz and 5.7 GHz, respectively.
 So, this processor should undoubtedly make an excellent partner for the RTX 5080, and if you want more performance, you can always overclock it.